Karen Myatt has her grandmother to thank for her love of music.

 “I found inspiration in both the immediate and eternal elements that define femininity – emotion, creativity, intuition, sensuality, beauty.
 These songs explore characteristics and archetypes that help to define us as both a species and as individuals.
 They are more relevant – even required – these days than perhaps ever before.”

-Femoir is scheduled for release on November 12 at the Rebecca Cohn Auditorium in Halifax, Nova Scotia.
+Karen’s next erformance take place on Friday, June 3, 2022, at the Neptune Studio Theatre in Halifax, Nova Scotia.
 Tickets are available HERE.